elbombardi/squrl/docs/02_design/README.md

 ## Redirection Server
 - The redirection server is the server that handle all the redirection requests from the public.
-- The redirection server is an http server, it's built using Golang & GoFiber (a fast HTTP framework).
+- The redirection server is an http server, it's built using Golang & **GoFiber** (a fast HTTP framework).
-- The redirection server is stateless, it doesn't store any data, it only reads data from the database and stores clicks information.
+- The redirection server is stateless, it doesn't store any data locally, it only reads and stores data from and to the database, which make it easy to scale.
 - It exposes a unique endpoint `https://<domain.name>/{customer_prefix}/{short_url_key}`
 - The end point has 2 functions:
     - Redirect the user to the destination URL.